QubesOS/qubes-posts/2019-07-18-insurgo-privacybeast-qubes-certification.md

 ## How to get one

-Please visit the [Insurgo PrivacyBeast X230] on the [Insurgo website] for more information.
+Please see the [Insurgo PrivacyBeast X230] on the [Insurgo website] for more information.

 ## Acknowledgements